burritoOverflow/QWasm-Container-Build/README.md

 Running `build.sh` builds and runs a container that pulls dependencies and builds `qwasm2`.
 Upon a successful build, the build assets are copied to the host, under `dist/`.
 Provide a relative path via `--dest` if a different directory is desired.
 The `--rebuild` flag ignores cache when rebuilding the image.

-__NOTE__: These assets are uncompressed and are copied to the host in their original state.
-Ideally, these should be compressed before serving them.
+__NOTE__: These assets are uncompressed by deafult and are copied to the host in their original state.
+Pass the  `--compress` flag to compress with both `gzip` and `brotli`.

 For the game to properly boot, it requires `PAK` fies present in the project's `wasm/baseq2` subdirectory (at build time).